 Gossip and Negativity

 Any bit of gossip or complaining within earshot of a client is unacceptable.
 It gives the client a peek into how things really are behind the scenes.
-Perhaps a client hears the home office is incompetent.
+Perhaps a client hears someone say the home office is incompetent.
 Perhaps the client hears something derogatory about the service team.
 Even worse, they may hear someone complain about another client or witness eye-rolling.
 There is nothing gracious about these scenarios.

 Any inkling of gossip makes a client wonder what is being said about them.
 Be better.

 Technology issues happen and they are frustrating.
 The right practice is to test your equipment well in advance of your client’s arrival.
 That being said, things unexpectedly go wrong in meetings.
 How you handle a technological setback reflects your sense of urgency but also your ability to maintain control of the situation.
 Don’t get frustrated in front of the client, you can still salvage the meeting and make it valuable.